Fall Enrollment Now Open!

 We are able to accommodate two different methods for EFA fund payments.

-1. Payment & Reimbursement (Preferred) - For this method, you simply need to enroll your student in your preferred slot and pay with a credit/debit card.
+Payment & Reimbursement - For this method, you simply need to enroll your student in your preferred slot and pay with a credit/debit card.
 You will then receive a receipt from us you can submit to class wallet to request reimbursement.

 If you have specific questions about Arkansas EFA or need to discuss other payment arrangements, please reach out.